higgi13425/open_payments/README.md

 # open_payments

-This R ode will allow you to analyze the data downloaded from the Open Payments website.
+This R code will allow you to analyze the data downloaded from the Open Payments website.

 Install R and Rstudio if not available on your computer, using the instructions in chapter 2 here https://bookdown.org/pdr_higgins/rmrwr/.